ultram4rine/logviewer/README.md

 # LogViewer

-Tool to view last logs from switch
+Tool and web-interface to view last logs from switch